molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Test runner</aside>

-1. `npx cypress run` – Non-interactive test runner.
+1. **`npx cypress run` – Non-interactive test runner**.
 Runs the tests in a “headless” browser.
 This means the browser window is not visible.

    The tests are run once, then the browser is closed and the shell command finishes.
 You can see the test results in the shell output.

-This command is typically used in the continuous integration environment.
+   This command is typically used in a continuous integration environment.

-2. `npx cypress open` – Interactive test runner.
+2. **`npx cypress open` – Interactive test runner**.
 Opens a window where you can select which tests to run and which browser to use.
 The browser window is visible and it remains visible after completion.

    You can see the test results the browser window.
 If you make changes on the test files, Cypress automatically re-runs the tests.

    This command is typically used in the development environment.

 <aside class="margin-note">Serve and run tests</aside>

-The Cypress schematic we have installed wrap these commands so they integrate with Angular.
+The Cypress schematic we have installed wraps these commands so they integrate with Angular.

 - `ng run $project-name$:cypress-run` – Starts an Angular development server (`ng serve`), then calls `npx cypress run`.
 - `ng run $project-name$:cypress-open` – Starts an Angular development server (`ng serve`), then calls `npx cypress open`.